nitsanavni/nitsan-asks.github.io/in-progress/GPT-use-your-tools.md

 # GPT

-Large Language Models are much like brains.
+Large Language Models (LLMs) are much like brains.

 - Context / focus
 - Short term memory
 - Knowledge with far from perfect retrieval capabilities
 - They're slow, when compared to other software
 - Can learn

+LLM's primary tool, you might say, is word generation.
+It is the main mechanism by which they interact with the world.

+Word generation on its own, goes a long way, but we get to experience its limits very often.

+# Example: '1283645 * 1763520931313 = ?'

+A simple math problem.
+However, simply generating words is obviously not the way to go here.
+LLMs are not endowed with built-in calculators, they're just neural nets.

 Using tools my Dad always used to say "with the right tool, the job is easy" From the second image: